box/box-openapi/docs/markdown.md

 | Allow File API To Use JWT  | Allow file API to use JWT  |
 | Box CLI `3.0.0` Release    | Box CLI `3.0.0` release    |

+## Standards for Box terminology

+* Custom App refers to the type of app selected in the create new app flow whereas custom application refers to the custom solution build by the customer
+* Access Token
+* Box Admin
+* App Users and Managed Users
+* Developer Console
+* Service Account
+* support article or support resource
+* bold button names
+* capitalize setting names
+* use application vs app when possible

 [**Next:** Updating dependencies](./dependencies.md)